vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 Copy the `value_template` part from the below examples and add it in the visual editor under **State template***.

-In this example a (binary) template is created to check if the current month is August.
+In this example, a (binary) template is created to check if the current month is August.

 <img src="images_templates/create_helper_template.gif" alt="" width="450px">

-The template helpers are more user friendly to create, but lack some of the options the YAML configuration does, like templating the icon of the sensor, and working with triggers.
+The template helpers are more user-friendly to create, but lack some of the options the YAML configuration does, like templating the icon of the sensor, and working with triggers.
 It also doesn't have the option to provide a template for `availablity` of the entity.

 ---